MONK-system/linuxConfig/README.md

 ```
       vagrant init monk
 ```
-5. Replace the content in the Vagrantfile with the Vagrantfile from the repo.
+5. Replace the content in the newly generated Vagrantfile with the content from Vagrantfile_copy from the repo.
 6. Start the VM by running:
 ```
       vagrant up